 The results above suggest that residential density has only a modest effect on mileage and fuel consumption (a 50% increase in housing density gives rise to only about 7% decrease in mileage and fuel consumption).
 However, this is not necessarily the case if both residential density and the urban/rural dimension change simultaneously.
-This is the total impact of urban/rural dimension on mileage and fuel consumption, and it is given in Table 6 as the reduced-form coefficients.
+This is the total impact of urban/rural dimension on mileage and fuel consumption, and it is given in Table 7 as the reduced-form coefficients.

 Since the urban/rural dimension is highly correlated with residential density, the total effect of the urban/rural dimension on mileage is due to both a direct effect and an effect channeled through residential density.
-From Table 5, because urban area is 3914 (roughly 200% of the sample average) housing units per square mile denser than rural area, and it leads to 5249 (27% of the sample average) fewer annual mileages traveled per household.
-There is an additional direct effect of 2777 (14%) fewer mileages for household living in urban area compared to household in rural area (see Table 5).
-In total, the households residing in urban area tend to drive 8025 (41%) miles fewer than the household residing in rural area (see Table 6).
-The household living in suburban area drives 3971 (21%) miles more than household in urban area and this total effect is decomposed of indirect effect of 3107(16%) mileage (calculated by multiplying 2.317 density difference by 1341 mileage per density difference) and direct effect of 864 (5%) mileage.
+From Table 6, because an urban area is 3914 (roughly 200% of the sample average) housing units per square mile denser than rural area, there are 5249 (27% of the sample average) fewer annual miles traveled per household.
+There is an additional direct effect of 2777 (14%) fewer miles for a household living in urban area compared to a household in a rural area.
+In total, the household residing in urban area drives 8025 (41%) miles less than the household residing in a rural area, and this is presented as the coefficient in Table 7.
+The household living in a suburban area drives 3971 (21%) miles more than a household in an urban area, and this total effect is decomposed into an indirect effect of 3107(16%) miles (calculated by multiplying 2.317 density difference by 1341 mileage per density difference) and a direct effect of 864 (5%) miles.